-5 things you need to know about Protecting your Intellectual Property
+5 Things You Need to Know About Protecting your Intellectual Property

 1Trade marking your business trade marks, and patenting inventions, are two common ways to protect a business’s intellectual property, but intellectual property is not limited to those two areas.
 Trade secrets and confidential information should also be protected as far as possible.

 3Another way in which trade secrets are lost is by businesses not protecting themselves when dealing with partners, customers and suppliers.
-Often it’s necessary to provide confidential information to a potential customer or supplier to secure the deal.
+Often it’s necessary to provide confidential information to a potential customer or supplier to secure a deal.
 It’s vital to protect that IP as far as possible in such situations.

 4The first step is to sign a confidentiality agreement.
-If you proceed to do business with the other company, the next contract can deal with the intellectual property in more detail, for example, whether the intellectual property that is created is assigned (sold) or licensed to the other business.
+If you proceed to do business with the other party, the next contract can deal with the intellectual property in more detail, for example, whether the intellectual property that is created is assigned (sold) or licensed to the other business.

 5If your intellectual property has been copied or stolen by a competitor, you should consider taking legal action.
 The first step may be a cease and desist letter, to stop them using your intellectual property.
 An IP lawyer will be able to assess your situation, and determine whether you have a good case.